The article discusses the star of the popular television series "Downton Abbey" and provides a summary of the show's first two seasons.

 The star of the show is undoubtedly the majestic and imposing Downton Abbey itself.
 As the article suggests, the grand house serves as a central character and provides the backdrop for the intriguing and complex stories that unfold within its walls.
 The magnificent estate becomes a symbol of the changing times and the contrasts between the traditional aristocracy and the emerging modern society.

 In the first season, the audience is introduced to the central characters, including the Earl of Grantham, Lord Robert Crawley, played by Hugh Bonneville, and his American wife, Cora Crawley, played by Elizabeth McGovern.
-They have three daughters, Lady Mary, Lady Edith, and Lady Sybil.
-The family faces a major crisis when it is revealed that the heir to the estate has perished aboard the Titanic.
-This brings to light the conflict surrounding the future of Downton Abbey, as the entail dictates that the estate must pass to a male heir.

 The second season picks up amidst the turmoil of World War I. The war deeply affects the lives of the Crawley family, as many of their male relatives go off to fight.
-The tension between the upstairs and downstairs world intensifies, and we witness the struggles faced by the servants as they deal with the changing societal dynamics.